-Open data policy is linked with open research data policy since both are publicly funded data or their data results from public funding.
+Open data policy is linked with open research data policy since both address publicly funded data or their data results from public funding.
 Therefore, in principle, the data should be openly accessible and re-useable.

-Furthermore, a number of non-legislative measures support the opening up of public sector information, such as the Public Sector Information expert group (PSI Group).
+In addition to the PSI Directive, a number of non-legislative measures support the opening up of public sector information, such as the Public Sector Information expert group (PSI Group).

-The Commission leads by example, with a solid legal framework for the reuse of its own data and a Communication on Open Data (COM (2011) 882), complemented by an EU Open Data Portal where re-users can find datasets from the Commission, as well as from the other EU institutions and agencies.
+The Commission leads by example, with a solid legal framework for the re-use of its own data and a Communication on open data (COM (2011) 882), complemented by an EU Open Data Portal where re-users can find datasets from the Commission, as well as from the other EU institutions and agencies.